Robotsix-UAV/ros2_uav_parameters/docs/index.md

 ## Overview

 Welcome to the ROS2 UAV Parameters documentation.
 This repository provides a parameter server node specifically designed for use with other ROS2 UAV packages.
 The parameter server node is a standalone node that manages UAV parameters within the ROS2 ecosystem.
 It is designed to handle parameters that are commonly used in the ROS2 UAV nodes.
-It allows users to find all standard parameters in one place and provides utilities to facilitate interactions with the parameter server.
+It allows users to find all standard parameters in one place.

 This documentation provides guidance to users.
 Developers can find additional information at the [Developer Documentation](rosdoc2/ros2_uav_parameters) page.